icmx/just-monorepo/HOWTO.md

 git init
 ```

-Initialize a new NPM package that will be the root package:
+Initialize a new NPM package that will be a root package:

 ```sh
 npm init --yes
 ```

-Enable workspaces in previously created package so it become root meta-package for real sub-packages.
-To do so, clean up created root `package.json` and make it looks like this:
+Enable workspaces in previously created package so it become a root meta-package for real sub-packages.
+To do so, clean up created root `package.json` and make it look like this:

 ```json
 {